 Availability of flights and hotels can be extremely scarce.
-Booking early will ensure that you can get there and that you’ll have a place to stay.
+Booking early will assure that you can get there and that you’ll have a place to stay.

 How you are going to get to and from the airport and the event?
-Rental car?
+Rental Car?
 Taxi?
 Public transportation?
 How much will it cost to park at the event?
-While hotels in outlying areas are generally less expensive than in town hotels, you may find that you can actually save time and money by staying at a pricier hotel that’s within walking distance of the venue or easily accessible by public transportation.
+While hotels in outlying areas are generally less expensive than in town hotels, you may find that you can actually save time and money by staying at a pricier hotel that is within walking distance of the venue, or easily accessible by public transportation.
 Do your research.

 There are a lot of scams involving counterfeit tickets.
 It’s best to purchase tickets from a team-sanctioned ticket reseller or through a site like stubhub.com that guarantees the ticket.
 The ticket could still be fake, but at least you can get your money back.
 If you purchase a ticket outside the venue from an individual who is not a licensed ticket broker, tell them that you want to ask see their driver’s license snap their picture to show the police should the ticket they are selling you be fake.